How do I record my presentation?

 The three-minute video must include a PowerPoint as accompaniment, which is limited to no more than four slides.
 Each slide must have your final abstract ID (e.g., JTu2B.5) and your last name.
 No live presentations will be given.

 Refer to the virtual presenter resources for instructions on recording your three-minute summary.
 You will receive an email at least two weeks prior to the meeting with specific instructions on how to upload.
 Do not wait to record your presentation until you receive this email.

-If you have not received this email by 28 August, please contact email@example.com and provide/confirm which email address should be used to send these instructions.
+If you have not received this email by that date, please contact firstname.lastname@example.org and provide/confirm which email address should be used to send these instructions.
 Upload your summary at least one week prior to the meeting.

-Will there be live presentations for the poster session?
+Will there be live Q&A for the poster session?

-Will posters be published if we just provide a Poster PDF, just provide a three-minute recorded video?
+Will posters be published if we just provide a Poster PDF?

-Yes, providing the poster PDF and/or a three-minute recorded video will be equivalent to presenting in the Virtual Meeting.
+Yes, providing the poster PDF will be equivalent to presenting in the Virtual Meeting.
 Your submitted paper will be published as well as the Poster PDF (as supplemental material).
-It is recommended that you provide both as well as participate in real-time during your designated presentation time via Discord, but it is not required.
-Either the PDF or the three-minute video or both MUST be provided in order to be published.

 How will people be able to see my poster if I provide a Poster PDF?